Literary agents are still the gatekeepers for authors seeking traditional book deals.

 Most traditional publishers will only consider a submission that comes from an agent they know and trust.
 That’s the way it’s worked for decades and it’s still true.

 But the downturn in big advances and the explosion of self-publishing has challenged and shaken up the role of agents.
 As with everything else in the turbulent book business today, smart agents have had to adjust, experiment, and evolve to keep up with the times.
+This may include setting up a virtual address for their company, which means they can work from wherever without a set office, managing things from afar, and saving money in the process.
+Using a registered office address for a company means that they can protect their privacy without being hounded but still have a base in which they can connect with clients, etc. this is important during times of mass digital connection.

 A special breed